Townforge is a blockchain based game where you create buildings which will provide you with income.

 its return will be.

 In order to connect to a building, a road must touch it flush.
 If the length of the connection is smaller than 8 squares, the connection will be more fragile and the bonuses will fall.
 Commercial buildings get more bonus if they have more connection length with the road, up to 20 tiles, since window browsing space attracts more customers.
-Residential buildings get a slightly better bonus if they're on the north side of the road, as the world is in the northern hemisphere, so free space on the south side to let the sun through benefits them.
+Affluent and luxury residential buildings get a slightly better bonus if they're on the north side of the road, as the world is in the northern hemisphere, so free space on the south side to let the sun through benefits them.
 If the difference between a building's economic power and the road's economic power is larger than 50%, then a connection will not be made, even if they two flags touch each other.

 Different building types contribute more less to a road's shares, from 40% for agricultural buildings to 150% for commercial buildings.
 Otherwise, the shares a building contributes to a road is proportional to its area and economic power.